Property & Liability Resource Bureau Legal Services

 The Property & Liability Resource Bureau staff is called upon daily to interpret both standard and manuscript policy language in the context of a wide spectrum of loss scenarios.
 Since we answer thousands of coverage questions from a large and diverse group of carriers each year, many of whom do not use standard ISO or AAIS form language, we are uniquely qualified to review and comment upon new policy language submitted to us by product development personnel, underwriters, and claims people of member insurers.
 Our attorneys are familiar with words or phrases that might be unfavorably interpreted and can suggest language that has a history of favorable judicial construction.

-PLRB Search is a vast repository of property and liability insurance legal and claims handling information, constantly being updated, revised, and added to.
+PLRB's coverage database a/k/a Search is a vast repository of property and liability insurance legal and claims handling information, constantly being updated, revised, and added to.
 Printed out, the contents would fill more than 30 lineal feet of shelf space.
-The subject and text fields of more than 33,000 documents are searchable by word or phrase, by state, and the search engine we use also supports sophisticated Boolean searches, as well as ordinary table of contents browsing.
+The subject and text fields of more than 33,000 documents are searchable by word or phrase, or by state, and the Coveo search engine we use also supports sophisticated Boolean searches, as well as ordinary table of contents browsing.
 Among the contents available to insurer members:

 Our staff attorneys research and report on all current, relevant case law across the country to keep members informed of the most up-to-date legal precedent.
 All of the Law Review articles are published on our home page under the Legal Updates and send in our weekly Frontlines e-mail newsletter.
 The case law articles are added to the PLRB Search database as they are completed and include summaries of decisions from courts at all levels, and include free links to the full text of the court opinions where possible.
 Our law reviews incorporate analyses of these cases and comment on how the decisions can be applied to claims scenarios.
 They point out potentially troublesome judicial approaches and explain how the newest opinions relate to existing case law.
 They also direct the reader to other Property & Liability Resource Bureau publications which discuss related subjects and link to free versions of the full court opinion text when available.